hansojuhan/TaskPop/readme.md

 ## Next steps

-1. Write a class for the task
+[x] 1.
+Write a class for the task

-2. Visualise the task
+[x] 2.
+Visualise the task

-3. Add options to create tasks
+[x] 3.
+Add options to create tasks

-4. Write a class for projects, apply default project
+[ ] 4.
+Write a class for projects, apply default project

+new class
+project has a name
+and an emoji

-5. Add option to create new project
+[ ] 5.
+Add option to create new project

-6. Apply project selection to task
+[ ] 6.
+Apply project selection to task

-7. Create project selection and project view
+[ ] 7.
+Create project selection and project view

-8. Implement localStorage
+[ ] 8.
+Implement localStorage